unnati-joshi/ALGOVERSE/README.md

-# EyeTrack Access - Eye-Controlled Accessibility Interface
+# EyeCue - Eye-Controlled Accessibility Interface
 EyeTrack Access is a revolutionary browser-based system that enables hands-free digital interface control for people with disabilities.
 Using real-time eye tracking via webcam, this application allows users to interact with digital interfaces using only their eye movements.